-By 2050, our planet will need to support nine billion people.
-But we can meet growing needs for food, water and shelter, while improving ecosystems.
+By 2050, our planet will need to support roughly 9 billion people.
+If we're smart, we can supply enough food, water and shelter – and restore ecosystems.

-How: We're launching solutions that help retailers, farmers and food companies avoid the business risks of unsustainable farming practices.
+How: We're launching solutions that help retailers, food companies and farmers avoid the business risks of unsustainable agriculture practices.

-Why: Over-allocation of water in the West means rivers that serve as major watersheds are drying up, and groundwater reserves are dwindling.
+Why: Over-allocation of water in the West means rivers that serve as major watersheds are drying up, as groundwater reserves dwindle.

 How: We're working with farmers, cities and policymakers to ensure water markets deliver benefits for wildlife and the economy.